Carbon capture and storage

 In tackling climate change, the focus is increasingly on limiting the global temperature rise to 1.5° Celsius.
 Shell supports this ambition.

-Hydrogen is one of the most abundant elements in the universe and could play a significant role in the transition to a clean and low-carbon energy system.
-Shell sees potential for the use of hydrogen in a variety of areas, from transport to industry to heating.
-Find out more below.
+Hydrogen is most abundant element in the universe and could play a significant role in the transition to a low-carbon renewable energy system.

 The world needs a range of measures to limit carbon dioxide emissions while meeting rising energy demand.
 They include the protection and restoration of natural ecosystems such as forests, grasslands and wetlands.
 So how do such “nature-based solutions” work and what is Shell doing to support them?